karttur/setup-github/index.md

 GitHub provides a special application, Jekyll for creating web pages using markdown.
 This blog will go through setting up GitHub, publishing a static html file, and creating and publishing markdown files using Jekyll.
 How to install Jekyll and the text editor Atom (for writing markdown file), is the topic of the [previous blog](/setup-blog/2017/12/21/setup-blog-tools.html).

+My [next blog](https://karttur.github.io/setup-theme-blog/index.html) covers using a more rich template Theme for Jekyll.

+If you want to download the complete Jekyll setup for this blog it is available as a [GitHub repository](https://github.com/karttur/setup-github/tree/gh-pages).

 ## Setup GitHub

 This blog uses the [GitHub desktop.app](https://desktop.github.com/) for setting up a GitHub.com account, and managing and publishing GitHub pages.
 Alternatively it is also possible to set up your account directly on GitHub.com, and use the Terminal for managing and publishing.